NonGMOTrash/teralite/README.md

 # Patchnotes

-### Beta 2.14
+### Beta 2.14 (5/20/2021)

-- much better intro
+- completely remade intro
 - better level completion screen
 - added zooming to the pistol (with right click)
 - fixed return to title screen not working
 - added weapons to the level Caged making it much easier
 - fixed sword hitboxes (it didn't even go to the tip of the blade before lel)
-- fixed bullets having reversed knockback
+- fixed bullets often having reversed knockback
 - changed the star requirements for some levels to better match the difficulty
 - fixed death messages being a little broken with multiple players
 - added bow equip sound
 - slightly improved improved memory management for better load times and reduced lag spikes
 - changed the camera system a bit so you can't see quite as far if you put your mouse to the edge of the screen
-- some big behind the scenes improvements
+- some behind the scenes improvements

 #### Beta 2.13 Hotfix #3 (5/2/2021)